EXPLAINER-What do we know about the health of Japan's Shinzo Abe? | Health

 Complications may include an increased risk of colon cancer, clots in blood vessels, and a perforated colon.
 WHAT IS THE TREATMENT?

 Ulcerative colitis is incurable.
-While moderate to severe cases are treated with corticosteroids, this is not a long-term treatment as side effects can include bone loss, high blood pressure and weight gain.
-A type of medication called 5-aminosalicylic acid (5-ASA) is the standard treatment, including Asacol, which Abe has said he started taking in 2009, when it was approved in Japan after having been available overseas.
+While moderate to severe cases are treated with corticosteroids, this is not a long-term treatment as side effects can include bone loss, high blood pressure, and weight gain.
+A type of medication called 5-aminosalicylic acid (5-ASA) is the standard treatment, including Asacol, which Abe has said he started taking in 2009 when it was approved in Japan.
+It had been available overseas before that.

 "If this drug Asacol had taken more time to appear on the market in Japan, it's quite possible that I would not be where I am today," Abe said in a 2013 speech.
 "For that very reason, I consider it both my role and my fate to restore and enrich the lives of patients suffering from intractable illnesses."